 Non-target species in the groundfish bottom trawl fishery are described in Section 3.2.2 of the March 2016 Draft EIS for the Council's trawl gear change package.
 We do not anticipate that EFP fishing will lead to a significant increase in catch of non-target species relative to non-EFP bottom trawl activity, even though target species catch is expected to increase significantly.
 On the contrary, the intent of the EFP is to reduce the incidental catch of some non-target species by providing groundfish fishermen more flexibility to configure their nets to more efficiently catch target species and reduce the catch of unwanted, overfished, and/or prohibited species.

-In fact, to date, fishing under the 2017 SFFT EFP has resulted in minimal bycatch of salmon and other non-target species despite over 1.5 million pounds of rockfish landed.
-As of May 24, 2017, seven (7) vessels have landed fish in the SFFT EFP, landing 1,589,322 pounds of groundfish on 34 trips (Table 3).
-Four (4) Chinook salmon, 0 coho salmon, 0 eulachon, and 0 green sturgeon have been caught on all EFP trips to date.
+To date, fishing under the 2017 SFFT EFP has resulted in minimal bycatch of salmon and other nontarget species despite over 2 million pounds of rockfish landed.
+As of August 28, 2017, nine vessels have landed fish in the SFFT EFP, landing 2,064,562 pounds of groundfish on 42 trips (Table 3).
+A total of four (4) Chinook salmon, 0 unidentified salmon, 0 coho salmon, 0 eulachon, and 0 green sturgeon have been caught on all SFFT EFP trips in 2017.